StreetStrider/fluh/readme.md

 * You can pass more than one value using `Many(...values)`.
 Additional values will be handled one after another atomically (for the whole dependent subtree) and synchronously.
 * It is better to not performing side-effects inside `join`'s transformer.
 It is possible but it's better to do it as an effect (`on`).
+* All effects run after all propagations.
+From effects' perspective graph is always in a consistent state, corresponding to the most recently propagated value.
+Graph always changes atomically.
 * `bud.map(fn)` is a shortcut for `join` deriving from a single Bud.

 ```js